mwilliamson/mammoth-wordpress-plugin/readme.txt

 * Improve styling of preview to match the editor.

+* Fix a bug where images wouldn't upload on certain server configurations.

+* Allow options to be passed to mammoth.js through a MAMMOTH_OPTIONS global variable.

 = 1.3.0 =

 * Update mammoth.js to 1.2.5.
 This includes better support for image alt text